Louis D. Brandeis Mentorship Program

 How does the Legal Professional Mentor Network work?

-All first-year law students and local legal professionals are encouraged to participate and should complete the Brandeis Mentor Program Application.
-Program administrators will use application answers to assign a mentor to each student applicant.
-A brief virtual Orientation session will bring all participants together to clarify expectations and provide a brief forum for discussion.
+All law students and legal professionals are encouraged to participate and complete their applications.
+Program administrators will use application answers to assign a mentor or mentors to each student applicant.
+A meet-and-greet reception will bring all participants and administrators together for an informal gathering.

-Each mentor/mentee pair will meet regularly, in-person or virtually, throughout the academic year.
-Mentors will share knowledge and experience about topics ranging from how to successfully manage law school, to embracing the rewards and challenges of practicing law.
+Throughout the academic term, mentors will share knowledge and experiences about topics ranging from how to successfully manage law school to embracing the rewards and challenges of practicing law.

-If you have any questions about this program, please email the Brandeis Mentor Program.
+If you have any questions about this program, please email the Louis D. Brandeis Mentorship Program.